timolson/cointrader/README.md

   placeMarketOrder( Listings.BTC_USD, 1.0 );
 }
 ```
 Then, when any Trade market data arrives, your checkAverage() method is invoked, which publishes your signal, which triggers the enterTrade() method.
-Esper provides an extremely rich and sophisticated language for querying time-series events.
+Esper provides a rich and sophisticated language for querying time-series events.

 ## Presentation